-- Cool pasta let pasta cool before adding it too the fresh vegetables or your vegetables will wilt and won’t have the nice crispy texture you are look for.
+- Cool pasta let the pasta cool before adding it to the fresh vegetables or your vegetables will wilt and won’t have the nice crispy texture you are looking for.

-- Make ahead You can make this salad a couple days before you are planning to use it and add the herbs at the last so they keep their freshness.
+- Make ahead You can make this salad a couple of days before you are planning to use it and add the herbs at the last so they keep it fresh.

 - 1 mandolin optional